software-architects/learn-blazor/content/pages/data-binding.md

 ## Two-Way Data Binding

-Blazor already supports two-way data binding using `bind=...` (new syntax) or `@bind()` (old syntax).
+Blazor already supports two-way data binding using `bind=...`.
 The following example demonstrates some two-way data-binding scenarios.
 Note that at the time of writing, Blazor supports the following types for two-way data binding:

 * `int`
 * `string`